Jerome-openclassroom/eco-profile-saint-julien-1060/README.md

 - October 2017: dry (20 mm), gusts up to 76 km/h
 - Mean temperature estimate: ~8.5°C; frequent frost; strong day/night amplitude

+## 📸 Weather Event – Hailstorm of July 3rd, 2022

+A violent hailstorm struck Saint-Julien-Chapteuil (Haute-Loire, France) on **July 3rd, 2022**, causing severe damage to homes, vehicles, public buildings, and agricultural structures.
+This short but intense event (~30 minutes) was locally unprecedented.

+A **hailstone measuring 37 mm in diameter** was collected and photographed immediately after the event.
+The image (available in the `weather_picture/` folder) was analyzed using **ImageJ**.
+After grayscale conversion and axis alignment, a linear plot profile was extracted across its diameter.

+🧪 **Result**:
+The profile revealed approximately **10 distinct internal layers**, indicating successive cycles of supercooling and accretion.
+Each layer likely corresponds to a vertical thermal oscillation during the convective uplift of the hail embryo within the cumulonimbus cell.

+📊 This hailstone can be considered a **natural stratigraphic tracer** of intracloud convection.
+It offers insight into the storm’s vertical dynamics and complements meteorological observations from that day.

+📁 *Image, plot profile, and source data are stored in:*
+`weather_picture/hailstone_37mm_july2022.png/`

 ## 🌿 Floristic Inventory (April–May 2018)

 | Date       | Species |